ZhgChg.Li

 getFieldRow(sheet, name) {

-const firstColumnRows = firstColumnRowsRange.getValues(); // Get the values of the data range
+const firstColumnRows = firstColumnRowsRange.getValues(); // Get the values of the range

 const foundIndex = firstColumnRows.findIndex((firstColumnRow) => firstColumnRow[0] == name);